Raghunath-analytics/Paris-Olympics-2024-EDA-Analysis/README.md

-# 🏅 Paris Olympics 2024 - Data Analysis & Insights
+# 🏅 Paris Olympics 2024 - Exploratory Data Analysis

 This project presents a comprehensive **Exploratory Data Analysis (EDA)** of the **Paris Olympics 2024**, focusing on medal performance, sport dominance, athlete demographics, and comparison with Tokyo 2020.
 The objective is to uncover meaningful patterns, trends, and statistics through interactive visualizations and structured analysis.